Top of page

 A combination of chemotherapy and CAR-T cell therapy often leads to low blood counts.
 This affects your red blood cell count, your white blood cell count and your platelet count.

 Most people have low blood counts during the first month after CAR-T cell therapy.
 Around 1 in 4 people have low blood counts that last several months.
-You will have blood tests to check your blood counts after you leave hospital.
+You will have regular blood tests to check your blood counts.
 If your blood counts are very low or are causing problems, you might need blood transfusions or growth factors to help boost them.

 Infections